losizm/scamper/README.md

 ```

 ## HTTP Client
-The `HttpClient` object can be used for sending a request and handling the
+The `HttpClient` object is used for sending a request and handling the response.
-response.

 ```scala
 import scamper.HttpClient